SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 * `songsViewStyle` (optional, string): The songs view style when added to the view.
 Never displayed if not set.
 Available values are:
    * `collapsed`: Collapsed when added to the view.
    * `expanded`: Expanded when added to the view.
 * `showType` (optional, string): Whether the channel has content of type show or podcast.
-It will affect the section titles.
+It will affect some section titles.
+If empty, the default value is `show`.
 Available values are:
    * `show`
    * `podcast`
 * `shareURL` (optional, string): The URL used to share the channel website.